bajicdusan/Windows11Debloater/README.md

 If you want to edit (add or remove) programs list edit Windows11Debloater.ps1 file with notepad.
 You can get list of programs by running 'winget list' in PowerShell.
 Make sure to copy name of the program.

+When you are done, you can set the policy back to its default value with:

+Set-ExecutionPolicy Restricted

+or

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser